loonghao/FerroCP/docs/PGO_BUILD.md

 # Profile-Guided Optimization (PGO) Builds

-This document explains how to use Profile-Guided Optimization (PGO) to build high-performance versions of py-eacopy.
+This document explains how to use Profile-Guided Optimization (PGO) to build high-performance versions of ferrocp.

 ## What is PGO?